50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Language Support

 Selenium provides bindings for various programming languages, including Java, Python, C#, Ruby, and JavaScript.
-Unofficial bindings for most languages exist, but some of the older open-source libraries are outdated and require a lot of extra work to use.
+Unofficial bindings for most languages exist, but some of the older open-source libraries are outdated and require significant work to use.

 Puppeteer is primarily designed for use with Node.js, but some community-driven projects exist to provide Puppeteer-like functionality in other languages.